qoherent/ria-hub-docs/docs/content/.Installation/with-docker.en-us.md

 If you try to run `gitea` on the host, you will attempt to ssh to the container and thence run the `gitea` command there.

-Never add the `Gitea Host Key` as a SSH key to a user on the Gitea interface.
+Never add the `RIA Hub Host Key` as a SSH key to a user on the RIA Hub interface.

 ### SSHing Shell (with authorized_keys)